 - Strategies and initiatives to facilitate a vibrant and inclusive student experience

 5.1.
-Support RRR students to study in their communities, or in Perth metro, as they wish
+Enable RRR students to study in their communities, or in Perth metro, as they wish

 5.1.1.
 Strengthen attraction, transition and retention programs for RRR students to study in their communities

-5.1.2.
-Deliver transition support programs for RRR students who choose to relocate to Perth
+5.1.4.
+Deliver transition support programs for RRR students who choose to relocate to Perth eg residential colleges

 5.2.
-Support social connection, wellbeing and success for students studying in RRR locations
+Facilitate social connection, wellbeing and success for students studying in RRR locations

 5.3.
-Facilitate experiential learning for students in RRR locations
+Facilitate experiential learning and career preparation for students in RRR locations

 I spent my RCSWA year in the Wheatbelt town of Narrogin.
 I had a wonderful time and found it to be a great clinical experience.
 Being at a small site meant there was continuity of care.
 I would see patients in GP, then in ED or the maternity ward and also with visiting specialists, which provided fantastic learning opportunities.
 MadelEine